danielweinmann/unlock/README.md

 ### Creating a new gateway

 Just create a gem that follows the [UnlockGateway](https://github.com/danielweinmann/unlock_gateway) pattern, integrate it with Unlock's code, and create a a Pull Request.
-Se "Contributing" for details on how to contribute.
+Se [Contributing](#contributing) for details on how to contribute.

 ## Contributing